BDC Hamburger Icon

 In a natural disaster, you may be at the mercy of your least-prepared neighbor.
 The unsecured restaurant patio umbrella that comes flying through your window or the hazardous materials that floodwaters carry into your parking lot might not be a threat if you were in charge of them, but you aren’t.
 And the longer your community takes to get back on its feet, the longer you’re likely to wait for business to ramp up again.

-Communities often come together in the aftermath of a disaster, but it would be even better if they did so before the disaster happened.
+Communities often come together after a disaster, but it would be even better if they did so before the disaster happened.

-Celebrating your disaster preparedness plan encourages other business owners – and customers – to make their own.
-It’s not only good for the community; it could be good for your business too.
+Consider sharing your disaster preparedness plan to encourage other business owners and raise your profile in the community.
 Promoting your disaster preparedness efforts helps in these areas:

 Ready’s Business Emergency Preparedness Social Media Toolkit has sample messaging and graphics to work from.
 They’re a little dry, so challenge your marketing team to do better.
 They should relish the opportunity to talk about something other than your products.